 When you lose a family member due to a truck accident, you may be entitled to bring a wrongful death claim.
 A wrongful death occurs when a life is lost due to the negligence or recklessness of another person.

 A truck accident can qualify for a wrongful death claim, but you must prove that the act causing the accident was negligent, and the surviving family members must have suffered damages due to the loss of their loved one.
-This type of claim can be incredibly sensitive, and the lawyers at Warnett Hallen LLP will handle your case with compassion and respect.
+This type of claim can be incredibly sensitive, and the truck accident lawyers at Warnett Hallen LLP will handle your case with compassion and respect.

 According to BC law, wrongful death claims are meant to compensate family member for their loss.
 Spouses, unmarried partners (within certain parameters), children, and some parents may be eligible to file a wrongful death claim.
 Damages in a wrongful death claim are generally made available by ICBC and may also be pursued as an individual personal injury claim.